grafana/alloy/docs/sources/tutorials/get-started.md

 The UI allows you to see a visual representation of the pipeline you built with your {{< param "PRODUCT_NAME" >}} component configuration.
 We can see that the components are healthy, and you are ready to go.

-## Log into Grafana and Explore Loki Logs
+## Log in to Grafana and explore Loki logs

 Open [http://localhost:3000/explore] to access Explore feature in Grafana.
 Select Loki as the data source and click the "Label Browser" button to select a file that {{< param "PRODUCT_NAME" >}} has sent to Loki.